 How do I prepare it?

-Where can I buy this?
+Where can I buy it and cost?

 - You can also purchase this from wet marts in Hong Kong in bulk

-What is the cost?
+What are the benefits?

 - Rock sugar is amazing for tonifying Qi, nourishing and moisturizing the lungs and spleen